 Why Come Here: Most people come to the Black Hills to see Mount Rushmore, but this beautiful region offers many other unique sights and attractions too.

-Most people come to the Black Hills to see Mount Rushmore, but this beautiful region offers many other sights and attractions too.
-Kids, and the kid at heart, will love digging for mammoth bones, splashing in water parks and exploring Wind Cave, one of the longest in the world.
+What To Do: Kids, and the kid at heart, will love digging for mammoth bones, splashing in water parks, and exploring Wind Cave, one of the longest in the world.
 At Custer State Park, there are all sorts of family-friendly activities, including taking a paddle boat out on Lake Sylvan, famously used as the backdrop for scenes in a number of films, including “National Treasure: Book of Secrets,” fishing, horseback riding and wildlife watching.
-By taking a scenic drive on Wildlife Loop Road, you’ll encounter the famous begging burros, along with bison, elk, deer, pronghorn, mountain goats and more.
-Hill City offers the chance to relieve the Old West on a historic 1880 steam train, and in Rapid City you can embark on a wildlife safari at Bear Country U.S.A., visit Cosmos Mystery Area where “the laws of nature seem to have gone completely berserk,” and take a selfie with a giant Aldabra tortoise at Reptile Gardens.
+By taking a scenic drive on Wildlife Loop Road, you’ll encounter the famous begging burros, along with bison, elk, deer, pronghorn, mountain goats, and more.
+Hill City offers the chance to relive the Old West on a historic 1880 steam train, and in Rapid City, you can embark on a wildlife safari at Bear Country U.S.A., visit Cosmos Mystery Area where “the laws of nature seem to have gone completely berserk,” and take a selfie with a giant Aldabra tortoise at Reptile Gardens.